ReactiveX/RxPY/README.md

 -	`GEventScheduler` for use with [GEvent](http://www.gevent.org/).
 (Python 2.7 only).
 -	`TwistedScheduler` for use with [Twisted](https://twistedmatrix.com/).
 -	`TkinterScheduler` for use with [Tkinter](https://wiki.python.org/moin/TkInter).
 See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your Tkinter application.
 -	`PyGameScheduler` for use with [PyGame](http://www.pygame.org/).
-See the[chess](https://github.com/ReactiveX/RxPY/tree/master/examples/chess) example for how to use RxPY with your PyGame application.
+See the [chess](https://github.com/ReactiveX/RxPY/tree/master/examples/chess) example for how to use RxPY with your PyGame application.
--	`QtScheduler` for use with [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download),[PyQt5](http://www.riverbankcomputing.com/software/pyqt/download5), and[PySide](https://wiki.qt.io/Category:LanguageBindings::PySide).
+-	`QtScheduler` for use with [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download), [PyQt5](http://www.riverbankcomputing.com/software/pyqt/download5), and [PySide](https://wiki.qt.io/Category:LanguageBindings::PySide).
 See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your Qt application.
 -	`GtkScheduler` for use with [Python GTK+ 3](https://wiki.gnome.org/Projects/PyGObject).
 See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your GTK+ application.
 -	`WxScheduler` for use with [wxPython](http://www.wxpython.org).
 See the [timeflies](https://github.com/ReactiveX/RxPY/tree/master/examples/timeflies) example for how to use RxPY with your wx application.